A Theory of Ex Post Rationalization: Comparative statics for complements

-The next theorem shows that under appropriate complementarities, the theory yields systematic deviations from the classical benchmark.
-In the theory, sunk-cost effects are one instance of a more general phenomenon, stated as follows.
+In decision problems with complements, Topkis's theorem implies that raising the first action, \textit{ceteris paribus}, raises the classical agent's second action.
+For rationalizers, we find that raising the first action raises both the second action and the rationale.

-\begin{theorem} Suppose that $w$ has increasing differences between $a_1$ and $(a_2,\theta)$ and is supermodular in $(a_2,\theta)$.
-Suppose that $A_2(a_1)$ is monotone non-decreasing in $a_1$.
-If the agent's initial choice was \textit{ex post} weakly higher than optimal, \textit{i.e.} $\bar{a}_1 \geq a^*_1$ for
+\begin{proposition} Let $\mathcal{A}_1$ be a partially ordered set, let $\mathcal{A}_2$ be a lattice and let $\Theta$ be totally ordered.
+Suppose that $w$ has increasing differences between $a_1$ and $(a_2,\theta)$ and is supermodular in $(a_2,\theta)$.
+Suppose that $A_2(a_1)$ is monotone non-decreasing.
+For any decision problem $D$ and any state $s$, the correspondence